inagib21/WildlifeApp/README.md

 ## Camera Integration
 - **MotionEye** is used for camera management, live streaming, and image capture.
 - Camera configuration files are in `motioneye_config/`.
+- **Manual Camera Setup:** If you need to configure ESP32-CAM modules manually or set up custom camera hardware, refer to the [ESP32SETUP repository](https://github.com/inagib21/ESP32SETUP) for detailed PlatformIO setup instructions, hardware connections, and firmware configuration.

 ## Wildlife Classification
 - **SpeciesNet** (from [google/cameratrapai](https://github.com/google/cameratrapai)) is used for AI-based species classification.